-Abstract: State of the art challenges in sustainable management of water resources have created demand for integrated, flexible and easy to use hydrological models which are able to simulate the quantitative and qualitative aspects of the hydrological cycle with a sufficient degree of certainty.
-Existing models which have been developed to fit these needs are often constrained to specific scales or purposes and thus can not be easily adapted to meet different challenges.
-As a solution for flexible and modularised model development and application, the Object Modeling System (OMS) has been developed in a joint approach by the USGS (Denver, Col.), the USDA (Fort Collins, Col.) and the FSU (Jena, Germany).
+Abstract.
+State of the art challenges in sustainable management of water resources have created demand for integrated, flexible and easy to use hydrological models which are able to simulate the quantitative and qualitative aspects of the hydrological cycle with a sufficient degree of certainty.
+Existing models which have been de-veloped to fit these needs are often constrained to specific scales or purposes and thus can not be easily adapted to meet different challenges.
+As a solution for flexible and modularised model development and application, the Object Modeling System (OMS) has been developed in a joint approach by the USDA-ARS, GPSRU (Fort Collins, CO, USA), USGS (Denver, CO, USA), and the FSU (Jena, Germany).
 The OMS provides a modern modelling framework which allows the implementation of single process components to be compiled and applied as custom tailored model assemblies.
-This paper describes briefly the OMS and its main components and explains more in detail how the problems during coupling of models or model components are solved inside the system.
+This paper describes basic principles of the OMS and its main components and explains in more detail how the problems during coupling of models or model components are solved inside the system.
 It highlights the integration of different spatial and temporal scales by their representation as spatial modelling entities embedded into time compound components.
-As an example the implementation of the hydrological model J2000 is discussed.
+As an exam-ple the implementation of the hydrological model J2000 is discussed.